rom-rb/rom/.github/ISSUE_TEMPLATE/don-t-ask-for-support-via-issues.md

 ---
 name: DON'T ASK FOR SUPPORT VIA ISSUES
-about: Don't do it read CONTRIBUTING.md
+about: Don't do it, read CONTRIBUTING.md

 ---